The Northwoods Cooperative Weed Management Area (NCWMA) is a

 Our next meeting is:

-Tuesday, May 19th at 2:30 PM in the Whittlesey Room at the Northern Great Lakes Visitor Center in Ashland, WI.
+Thursday, June 11th at 9:00 AM in the Second Floor Conference Room at the Northern Great Lakes Visitor Center in Ashland, WI.